jeanHeibig/Python-Puzzle-Creator/README.md

 ## About

 This is a python application dedicated to creating chess puzzles for lichess.org.
 However it can easily be adapted to create puzzles from personal games.
+Forked from original https://github.com/clarkerubber/Python-Puzzle-Creator.

 ## Installation